Local time and Tanaka formula for G-Brownian Motion: Introduction

 Our paper is organized as follows: Section 2 introduces the necessary notations and preliminaries and it gives a short recall of some elements of the $G$-stochastic analysis which will be used in what follows.
 In Sections 3, an intuitive approach to the local time shows its limits in the frame of the classical stochastic analysis and works out the problems to be studied.
 In Section 4, we define the notion of the local time for the $G$-Brownian motion and prove the related Tanaka formula, which non-trivially generalizes the classical one.
 Moreover, by using Kolmogorov's continuity criterion under the nonlinear expectation the existence of a jointly continuous version of the local time is shown.
-Finally, Section 5 investigates the quadratic variation of the local time for the $G$-Brownian motion, while section 6 gives a generalization of the It\^{o} formula for the $G$-Brownian motion to convex functions.
+Finally, Section 5 investigates the quadratic variation of the local time for the $G$-Brownian motion.
+As an application of the Local time and the Tanaka formula for the $G$-Brownian motion obtained in Section 4, Section 6 gives a generalization of the It\^{o} formula for the $G$-Brownian motion to convex functions, which generalizes the corresponding result in \cite {Peng2009}.